Air Conditioner Repair Checklist

 - Turn off power completely at the breaker or outside device.

 - Remove vegetation debris around the equipment.
 Once you’ve removed bigger refuse within a two-foot range, you can use a soft brush or vacuum to carefully remove dust from the unit’s fins.
-Deformed fins can also affect capability, so you can attempt to adjust them with a blunt knife.
+Deformed fins can also affect capability.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Don’t get liquid on the fan motor.